Diplomatic Immunity (Canadian TV program)

-Diplomatic Immunity was a weekly political analysis television show on TVOntario, which ran from 1998 until June 2006.
+Diplomatic Immunity is a weekly political analysis television show on TVOntario, which ran from 1998 until June 2006.
 Issues discussed reflected contemporary foreign affairs concerns including terrorism, Middle East affairs, and US politics, though potentially any issue of international significance was considered.

 It was hosted by Steve Paikin, who also co-created it, and featured regular guests and invited analysts.
 The show began as a weekly segment on the network's flagship news and public affairs series Studio 2, before being spun off into a standalone series in 1998.